ndennler/ndennler.github.io/index.md

 ---

 <p>
   Hello hello!
 I am Nathan Dennler, a 3rd year Ph.D.
-Student studying Human-Robot Interaction at the University of Southern California.
+Candidate studying Human-Robot Interaction at the University of Southern California.
 I reside in the <a href="https://icaros.usc.edu/">Interactive and Collaborative Autonomous Robotics (ICAROS) Lab</a> and the <a href="https://uscinteractionlab.web.app/">Interaction Lab</a>.
 I am co-advised by <a href="https://stefanosnikolaidis.net/">Stefanos Nikolaidis</a> and <a href="https://robotics.usc.edu/~maja/index.html">Maja Matarić</a>.
 I explore the ways in which robots can adapt to different end-users to maximally align with their social and functional goals.
 </p>

 <p>